georgeajwalsh/Guardianscrape/README.md

 `mention_counts = {}`

-5(a).
-This loops through each country and its variations
+5. This loops through each country and its variations

 `for country, variations in country_variations.items():`

- (b) this creates a Boolean mask for headlines containing "war" or "conflict"
+6. This creates a Boolean mask for headlines containing "war" or "conflict"

  `mask = df['headline_lower'].str.contains(r'\b(war|conflict)\b', case=False)`

- (c) This combines with another mask checking for any country variation in the text
+7. This combines with another mask checking for any country variation in the text

  `country_mask = mask & df['headline_lower'].apply(
         lambda text: any(variant in text for variant in variations)`

- (d) This counts the matches and stores in a dictionary
+8. This counts the matches and stores in a dictionary

  `mention_counts[country] = country_mask.sum()`

-6. This converts the dictionary to a Data Frame with columns Country and Mentions
+9. This converts the dictionary to a Data Frame with columns Country and Mentions

 `mentions_df = pd.DataFrame(list(mention_counts.items()), columns=['Country', 'Mentions'])`

-7. This filters the war deaths data to only include our key countries
+10. This filters the war deaths data to only include our key countries

 `df_war_subset = df_war_cleaned[df_war_cleaned['Country Name'].isin(key_countries)]`

-8. This will sort our data frame by total deaths in descending order
+11. This will sort our data frame by total deaths in descending order

 `df_war_subset = df_war_subset.sort_values('Total', ascending=False)`

-9. This creates a 2-row, 1-column figure and sets the figure size to 12x12 inches
+12. This creates a 2-row, 1-column figure and sets the figure size to 12x12 inches

 `fig, (ax1, ax2) = plt.subplots(2, 1, figsize=(12, 12))`

-10. This plots the first total deaths plot in the colour sky blue separating by country
+13. This plots the first total deaths plot in the colour sky blue separating by country

 `bars1 = ax1.bar(df_war_subset['Country Name'], df_war_subset['Total'], color='skyblue')`

-11.This format the figure adding a title, y-axis label and faint dotted grid lines on y-axis
+14.This format the figure adding a title, y-axis label and faint dotted grid lines on y-axis

 `ax1.set_title('Total Deaths (2014–2023)', fontsize=14)
 ax1.set_ylabel('Total Deaths')
 ax1.grid(axis='y', linestyle=':', alpha=0.5)`

-12. This adds formatted value labels to each bar using the same method as before but adding thousand separators
+15. This adds formatted value labels to each bar using the same method as before but adding thousand separators

 `for bar in bars1:
     height = bar.get_height()
     ax1.text(bar.get_x() + bar.get_width()/2., height, f'{int(height):,}',
              ha='center', va='bottom', fontsize=10)`

-13. This plots our second plot mentions reordering mentions data to match deaths plot order
+16. This plots our second plot mentions reordering mentions data to match deaths plot order

 `mentions_df = mentions_df[mentions_df['Country'].isin(key_countries)]
 mentions_df = mentions_df.set_index('Country').loc[df_war_subset['Country Name']].reset_index()`

-14. Prepare's data for smoothing by extracting x and y values
+17. Prepare's data for smoothing by extracting x and y values

 `x_vals = np.arange(len(mentions_df))
 y_vals = mentions_df['Mentions'].values`

-15. This creates a smooth trend line using spline interpolation only if there are enough data points plotted as a dash line
+18. This creates a smooth trend line using spline interpolation only if there are enough data points plotted as a dash line

 `if len(x_vals) > 2:
     x_smooth = np.linspace(x_vals.min(), x_vals.max(), 300)